Emeriego/DriveBy/README.md

-# Peer-to-Peer Car Rental App
+# DriveBy, A Peer-to-Peer Car Rental App

 Welcome to the Peer-to-Peer Car Rental App!
 This project aims to create a platform where travelers can rent cars from local owners, providing a convenient and affordable transportation solution for both parties.